 Illnesses that create a lack of oxygen in the body can force the body into anaerobic activity.
 This can cause harmful chemicals to form.
 It can happen in all types of shock.

 Anaerobic is the opposite of aerobic.

-In exercise, our bodies need to perform both anaerobic and aerobic reactions to supply us with energy.
+In exercise, our bodies need to perform both anaerobic and aerobic chemical reactions to supply us with energy.
 We need aerobic reactions for slower and more prolonged exercise like walking or jogging.
 Anaerobic reactions are faster.
 We need them during shorter, more intense activities like sprinting.

 Anaerobic exercise leads to a buildup of lactic acid in our tissues.
 We need oxygen to remove the lactic acid.
 When sprinters breathe heavily after running a race, they are removing the lactic acid by providing oxygen to their bodies.

 Asplund CA, Best TM.
 Exercise physiology.
 In: Miller MD, Thompson SR. eds.
 DeLee, Drez, and Miller's Orthopaedic Sports Medicine.
 5th ed.
 Philadelphia, PA: Elsevier; 2020:chap 6.